Robotistan/Robotistan-RDT/docs/source/projects/action-reaction.rst

 Project Details and Algorithm
 ------------------------------

 There is 1 push button on Picobricks.
-They work like a switch, they conduct current when pressed and do not conduct current when released.
+They work like a ``switch``, they conduct current when pressed and do not conduct current when released.

 Wiring Diagram
 --------------